Create a new account on the Digital Ocean by using the below link

 1. Before disabling the password-based authentication, please ensure that your private ssh key-based authentication is working and keep your ssh keys safe, take a backup of it.

-2. To disable password-based authentication sudo nano /etc/ssh/sshd_config that's gonna open up that file and look for PasswordAuthentication yes and set it to no then ctrl+x to exit > then press y for yes > then press enter.
+and set it to no then ctrl+x to exit > then press y for yes > then press enter.

-1. sudo ufw app list - it will show available applications.
+- it will show available applications.

-2. sudo ufw allow openssh- to allow it.
+2. sudo ufw allow openssh

-3. sudo ufw enable to enable the firewall, then press y to proceed.
+to enable the firewall, then press y to proceed.

-4. sudo ufw status to check the status of what is currently active.
+to check the status of what is currently active.

 1. supo apt update